LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 quitTouchup()
 ```

-And finally i called the filter function to ROP on the stack.
-The ROP used gadget from the libc to spawn `/bin/sh` with an `execve` syscall.
+And finally I called the filter function to ROP on the stack.
+The ROP used the gadgets from the libc to spawn `/bin/sh` with an `execve` syscall.

 ```python
 # ROP